 Keep your skin clean and dry.

-Use creams that treat fungus infections.
+Use creams that treat fungal infections.

 To use this medicine:

-Wash and dry the area first.
+- Wash and dry the area first.

-Apply the cream, beginning just outside the area of the rash and moving toward the center.
+- Apply the cream, beginning just outside the area of the rash and moving toward the center.
 Be sure to wash and dry your hands afterward.

-Use the cream twice a day for 7 to 10 days.
+- Use the cream twice a day for 7 to 10 days.

-Do not use a bandage over ringworm.
+- Do not use a bandage over ringworm.